bathshebafarrow/MIND-Cloud/README.md

 # MIND-Cloud
-Microservices for Innovative Neurotechnology Development in the Cloud (MIND Cloud)
+### Microservices for Innovative Neurotechnology Development in the Cloud (MIND Cloud)

+This repository contains code to support research in cloud-based EEG preprocessing.